luk036/luk036.github.io/algo4dfm/useful_skew.md

 - The problem CANNOT be formulated as a network flow problem.
 But still you can solve it by a linear programming formulation.
-- Or, decomposite the problem into subproblems for each corner.
+- Or, decompose the problem into sub-problems for each corner.
 - Again use the modified timing graph technique.
-- Then, $y$'s are shared variables of subproblems.
+- Then, $y$'s are shared variables of sub-problems.
-- If we solve each subproblem individually, the solution will not agree with each other.
+- If we solve each sub-problem individually, the solution will not agree with each other.
 Induce _ping-pong effect_.
 - Need something to drive the agreement.